July 28, 2022 •

 Next, WebAuthn requires a Client which is able to communicate with the Authenticator.

-For web-based applications, this requirement is rather easy to fullfil: Today relevant Browsers (e.g. Firefox, Chrome, Safari, Edge, Opera) support the WebAuthn standard.
+For web-based applications, this requirement is rather easy to fulfill: common browsers (e.g. Firefox, Chrome, Safari, Edge, Opera) support the WebAuthn standard.

 They Relying Party is the party which performs the authentication of the user.